mcab3/EDM-Portfolio/README.md

 ### About Me
 Hi my name is Miguel Joshua B. Cabrera I am a first year student and took a BSIS course in CCA!
 My goal is to pass every subject and be able to move forward.
-I am a slow learner but i will keep up someday.

 ### Education:
 - College: City College of Angeles (BSIS)
 - High School: Holy Angel University, Francisco G. Nepomuceno Memorial Highschool